ankumpetvimala/SOAL-ASSESSMENT-/README.md

    c.
 Install Git, Curl, ZIP, python3 & python3-pip

    d.
 Install docker

-Create a GitHub account and push the automation script to the repository you have created.
+   e.Create a GitHub account and push the automation script to the repository you have created.

 Instructions: